 The horse didn’t change hands from Graves to Townson until summer’s end, but that was not per the original game plan.

 “Travis actually called to see if I was interested in the horse when he was about to leave for the summer,” Townson explained.
-“He had a third horse he was going to haul, so felt like he could sell Jag and still have enough horsepower.
+“He had a third horse he was going to haul, so felt like he could sell Jag and still have enough horses.
 Then he sold that third horse.
 I had Jag loaded and my checkbook out to pay for him.
 TG asked if I minded if he kept him for the summer.
 So I unloaded him.
 As soon as he felt like he could get by without him we made the transfer.
 They had a good summer together, so that was pretty cool.
 And the offer stands that he can come get him when he needs him.”

 Everybody wins in every good business deal, and the story of Jag is no exception.